iceyang/iocfy-ts/README.md

 The source files are not really loaded when we use `import`.

-To solve this, `iocfy` provide the scanner, assume your source files in folder `__dirname`,  you can use scanner like this:
+To solve this, `iocfy` provide the scanner.
+Assuming that your source files in folder `__dirname`, you can use scanner like this:

 ```
 // call scan function before init.